Heavy burden for consumers as holidays near: Soaring prices

 The accelerating price increases have fallen disproportionately on lower-earning households, which spend a significant portion of their incomes on food, rent, and gas.
 Food banks are struggling to assist the needy, with beef, egg and peanut butter prices jumping.
 Millions of households that are planning year-end travel, Thanksgiving dinners and holiday gift-giving will be forced to pay much more this year.

-At the same, the economy is managing to sustain its recovery from the pandemic recession, and consumers, on average, have plenty of money to spend.
+At the same time, the economy is managing to sustain its recovery from the pandemic recession, and consumers, on average, have plenty of money to spend.
 That is in contrast to the “stagflation” of the 1970s, when households endured the double hardship of high unemployment and high inflation.

 Many Americans are also receiving healthy pay raises, especially workers at restaurants, hotels and entertainment venues, where hourly wages are up more than 10% from a year ago.
 And families, on average, have built up substantial savings from stimulus checks and enhanced unemployment benefits.